bhackel/portfolio/content/posts/1755723723180-Water-Softener-Automation/index.md

 ![3 Step GIF](Images/Water%20Softener%20Automation/water_softener_automation.gif)

 The water softener regeneration process can be broken down into 3 main steps.
-The first is filling the brine bucket.
-This provides water, which is immediately mixed with salt (two 26oz salt containers)
+The first is filling the brine bucket with water, which is immediately mixed with salt (two 26oz salt containers).

 ![Pouring Salt](Images/Pouring%20salt.jpeg)

-Once the brink tank is full, the cycling step begins.
+Once the brine tank is full, the cycling step begins.
 This involves circulating the salt water around in a loop using a pump.
 This process replaces the hard calcium and magnesium ions with sodium ions.

-The final step is flushing out the remaining calcium, magnesium, and sodium ions in the water, in addition to draining the bucket.
+The final step is flushing out the remaining calcium, magnesium, and sodium ions, while also draining the bucket.

 ### Sensors